 Prior to joining the Germanic Languages and Literatures Department at Illinois, Laura spent four years in Germany, teaching German language classes for academic preparation at the Institut für Internationale Kommunikation in Düsseldorf, and English language classes at the UDE’s language institute in Duisburg and Essen.

-Having participated in a variety of cultural exchange programs (academic and non-academic) starting with a high school exchange year in the U.S., and later teaching in multicultural classrooms, Laura has a strong interest in intercultural communication and understanding, and promoting German culture and the German-American friendship/relations through interactive events.
+Having participated in a variety of cultural exchange programs (academic and non-academic) starting with a high school exchange year in the U.S., and later teaching in multicultural classrooms, Laura has a strong interest in intercultural communication and understanding, and in promoting German culture and the German-American friendship/relations through interactive events.

 Literature, Media, Culture: